We just sent #2500! Read our press release.What is Love on Wheels?

-The Love on Wheels program's mission is to reduce euthanasia of dogs in DFW area shelters by transporting them to areas where demand for adoptable dogs cannot currently be met.
+Love on Wheels is a program of Humane Tomorrow.
+Its mission is to reduce euthanasia of dogs in Texas shelters by transporting them to areas where demand for adoptable dogs cannot currently be met.

 Can you imagine a place where people have to SEARCH for shelter dogs to adopt?
 We call that Utopia…they call it DeWitt, NY.
 While there are lots of communities across the country who have done a great job of reducing their euthanasia rates, we selected Helping Hounds Dog Rescue to be our partner.
 They share our philosophy of matching dogs to the most appropriate homes and care for them like family during their stay there.
 We are truly fortunate to have found our rescue "soulmate" in this wonderful organization and grateful to them for helping us save so many dogs.So how does it work?